 Outside of Cheese Lords, Kevin stays active on the gig circuit by playing or singing in several bands and musical projects, such as the DC Transit Band, a wedding/dance band that plays everything from Journey to Beyonce.
 Kevin’s other hobbies include playing the guitar, mandolin, tenor banjo, flute, and Irish whistle.
 Most importantly, he has a great and enduring love for all things Tolkien.

 Cole Milliard is a bass hailing from the flat yet exciting expanses of Overland Park, Kansas.
 He joined the Suspicious Cheese Lords in July 2013, but has been singing in a choir of some sort since his elementary school days.
-He is a graduate of the University of Notre Dame (2007), where he was a member of the Notre Dame Glee Club as well as a founding member of the coed a cappella group Halftime, and the Columbus School of Law at The Catholic University of America (2010).
-Cole believes that the Lords shouldn't be the only ones to have to put up with his booming yet dulcet tones and terrible puns, so he also spends time singing with Chorus Sine Nomine.
+He is a 2007 graduate of the University of Notre Dame, where he was a member of the Notre Dame Glee Club as well as a founding member of the coed a cappella group Halftime; he also earned a J.D. at The Catholic University of America in 2010.
+Cole believes that the Lords shouldn't be the only ones to have to put up with his booming yet dulcet tones and terrible puns, so he also spends time singing with the Capitol Hill Chorale.
+On Sundays, you can find him singing at St. John the Beloved Catholic Church in McLean, Virginia or St. Charles Borromeo Catholic Church in Arlington, Virginia.
 While happy to sing stirring and sacred choral music from any age, Cole will always have a soft spot for Thomas Tallis (the first composer he ever loved) and music from the Russian choral tradition (because there is nothing quite like a low B-flat).

 David’s choral background began with an off-the-cuff decision to join a church choir in third grade.
 From there, it was full steam ahead in the pipe organ, where he continued cantor and ensemble work in churches outside Philadelphia and Atlanta, and with St. Patrick Cathedral in Fort Worth, TX.
 David sang with the University of Georgia Collegium Musicum and performed at the 2011 Boston Early Music Festival.
 He twice went abroad on European tours, notably including singing Guillaume Dufay’s Nuper Rosarum Flores underneath il Duomo in Florence and Gregorio Allegri’s Miserere mei, Deus in a private recital in the Sistine Chapel (He still gets the chills at that, too).